Page 3 last updated April 22, 2008

 Describes the characteristics of transmitting AM video with double sidebands and vestigial sidebands, difficulty of maintaining VSB when driving amateur amps, and interference potential to other mode users.

-FM ATV Discusses differences between AM and FM transmission of ATV: DX, common frequencies, resolution, pre-emphasis / de-emphasis networks, etc. The ARRL 23cm bandplan does not have FM ATV.
+FM ATV - App Note Discusses differences between AM and FM transmission of ATV: DX, common frequencies, resolution, pre-emphasis / de-emphasis networks, etc. The ARRL 23cm bandplan does not have FM ATV.
 Here is a modified 23cm band plan that includes FM ATV.

 Crystals

 Got an old transmitter or downconverter that you think the crystal went bad?
 Before you order a new rock, check out these trouble shooting tips.
-Also info on crystals at $25 for our manufactured gear and a list of surplus crystals for $5.
+Also see our list of surplus crystals for $5 and sources for new crystals.

 Ten pin VHS camera connector pin outs and connector source.